EURO-TOQUES IRELAND FOOD AWARDS 2025

 From growing up in a farming family in western Ireland, to roaming the seas to surf the worlds best waves; Fergal Smith was a key member of the generation that put Irish surfing on the global stage.

-• water people podcast
+water people podcast

-As the founder of Moy Hill farm, Fergal aims to “grow worthy food, build soil, regenerate systems, and work to leave what is in their care healthier than they found it.”
+Fergal aims to “grow worthy food, build soil, regenerate systems, and work to leave what is in their care healthier than they found it.”
 Fergal talks beyond the romanticisation of farming, and into the muddy complexity of what it means to grow food for one's community.

-• farming for nature
+farming for nature

-Farming for Nature is a not-for-profit initiative set up by scientists and farmers to restore the ecological health of Irish farmland.
+Farming for Nature is a non-profit initiative set up by scientists and farmers to restore the ecological health of Irish farmland.
 Their podcast is a series of conversations with Irish farmers about how and why they make space for nature while operating a profitable farm.

-• The Spaceship Earth Podcast
+The Spaceship Earth Podcast

 This conversation is an open exploration of the challenges, complexity and nuance required in bringing life back to landscapes, feeding people healthy food and dealing with the challenges of the urgent transition from industrial agriculture to regenerative farming.

-• The Climate Ambassador Podcast
+The Climate Ambassador Podcast

 Agriculture, Farmers in Ireland & Climate Change